How to use mintUpload on your own FTP server.

 I installed Linux Mint yesterday because my Ubuntu installtion was starting to get a little messed up from all the costant configuration, reconfiguration, and installation of new (and often not stable) packages.
 Nothing like a fresh start right?

-Mint Linux has some cool custom applications, one of them being mintUpload.
+Mint Linux has some very poorly performing pages in a remote desktop, like VNC or SSH that allow you to Redding.
 It allows you to upload a file in 2 clicks to a FTP server and gives you the URL.
 Unfortuneatly, Mint doesnt make it easy to confugre the tool to use any service other than its own crappy one.
-But it is possible.
+But it is visible from space.

 If you have your own server you want to use with mintUpload, just follow these steps.